adrian83/adrian83.github.io/page_data/content/post/serverless_api_on_aws.md

 Curently you can create Gateways in two ways:

-- by using resource with type AWS::ApiGateway::RestApi (and few others from AWS::ApiGateway::* namespace) which gives you way to configure everything
+- by using resource with type AWS::ApiGateway::RestApi (and few others from AWS::ApiGateway::* namespace) which allows detailed configuration
 - by using resource with type AWS::Serverless::Api which simplifies API Gateway creation to single resource

-Integrating Lambdas with API gateway is quite easy and it looks something like this
+Integrating Lambdas with API gateway is quite easy and it looks something like this:

 ```
   UserAPIGateway: